 While this chocolate peanut butter yogurt bowl is good as is, it’s even better with toppings.
 And with adding the right toppings, you can make a healthy balanced meal.

-- granola – I love adding some crunch to this and granola and yogurt are the perfect combo.
-Some of my favorites are Hungry by Nature grain-free granola and the peanut butter protein granola from Trader Joe’s (what’s pictured).
+- granola – I love adding some crunch to this and granola and yogurt are the perfect combo

-- fresh or dried fruit – banana, strawberries, raspberries, or blueberries would all be great!
+- fresh or dried fruit – bananas, strawberries, raspberries, blueberries, blackberries, cherries, and mango would all be great!

-- sweetener – a little honey or maple syrup would be good if you like your bowls a little sweeter
+- sweetener – a drizzle of honey or maple syrup would be good if you want a little sweetness

 - chopped nuts – walnuts, peanuts, or pecans

-- shredded coconut – chocolate, peanut butter, and coconut are always a good idea
+- coconut flakes – chocolate and coconut are always a good combo

 - cacao nibs or chocolate chips – more chocolate!